Writer Profile

 The high praise from citizens quickly reached Tokyo, and it developed to the point of attracting attention not only from the metropolitan area but also from around the world.

-I believe that micro-tourism ultimately enhances regional culture and, by extension, Japan's tourism strength.
+I believe that micro-tourism ultimately enhances regional culture and, by extension, Japan's tourism potential.
 If attractive content increases throughout Japan, domestic travel demand will also grow.
 If that happens, inbound demand will naturally follow.

 *Affiliations and titles are as of the time this magazine was published.